 Business owners are funny.
 So many of them claim to be too busy to create an annual budget, yet creating a budget could actually free up their time!

 But no, they’re too busy for that.
-And I sit and wonder: Why wouldn’t you want to plan out what you want your business to accomplish in the next year?
+But C'mon...why wouldn’t you want to plan out what you want your business to accomplish in the next year?
 Why wouldn’t you want to know what you’re making in relation to what you’re spending?
-Why wouldn’t you make the time to invest an exercise this important?
+Why wouldn’t you make the time to invest in an exercise this important?

 I guess it’s easy for me to think this way since I’ve seen time and time again how a budget can transform a business.
 It’s a powerful, often miraculous thing – and even though I describe it as such, business owners don’t realize its power until they do their first budget and start seeing the benefits for themselves.
 And then … they’re sold!

 Ultimately, budgets help you make goals, communicate with your team, and grow year over year.
 Sure, they're not the most fun aspect of business, but they're super important!
 Without them, it will be super hard to scale.

 Reasons for Budgeting in Business

 1. It will communicate your goals to your team.

 Putting down your revenue and expense expectations down on paper helps your team to know what you’re envisioning for the company.

 2. It will show you the relationship between what’s going in and what’s going out.